 Whether it's your intention from the outset, sometimes you need to release equity from a property you've just purchased.
 It might be that you've found another property to add to your portfolio, and you need some of the cash locked in property one to form a deposit for property two.
 Alternatively, having purchased a property with more than a 25% deposit, you may now want to release some of that cash to make home improvements.
 If you have enough equity in the property, you might prefer this option to a bridging loan.

 Bridging Finance Exit

 There are two main reasons landlords may use a bridging loan to purchase a buy to let property.
-The first is when a property is not deemed in ‘rentable condition’ and needs some TLC before going on the private rental market.
-In this situation, you won’t be able to get a buy to let mortgage to secure the purchase, but once works are complete, you can refinance onto one to exit the bridging loan and start renting out the property, even within six months.
+The first is when a property is not deemed in 'rentable condition' and needs some TLC before going onto the private rental market.
+In this situation, you won't be able to get a buy to let mortgage to secure the purchase, but once works are complete and the property is up to standard, you can refinance onto one to exit the bridging loan and start renting out the property, even within six months.

-The other reason you may consider using bridging to purchase and consequently need to remortgage in six months is to speed up the initial purchase process.
-Once secured, you can then remortgage onto a buy to let mortgage with less time pressure!
-We’ve found that many landlords have utilised this finance method with all the time pressure around the stamp duty holiday deadlines.
-However, it’s also helpful when purchasing property with many competing buyers or when you just need it done!
+You may also consider using bridging to buy the property to speed up the initial purchase process.
+Once secured, you can then remortgage onto a buy to let mortgage with less time pressure.
+We found that many landlords utilised this finance method with all the time pressure around the stamp duty holiday deadlines.
+However, it's also helpful when purchasing property with many competing buyers, or when you just need it done!

 Auction Finance Exit

 Like bridging, purchasing property at auction requires quick turnarounds that often, conventional buy to let mortgage applications cannot meet.
 Once purchased, you can use a day-one remortgage to move onto a suitable arrangement to rent out the property.